ayeshatariq517/0785/README.md

 # 0785
 lab task pseudocodes and algorithms

-Here's a lttle into about me:
+Here's a little intro about me:

 •	My name is Ayesha Tariq